TOXIC WATER poisons prisoners in the Montana State Prison system

 And Jim's been a great help.

-I've been on Jim's platform a couple times, and you know, he's the one that's really helped me get the word out there also.
+I've been on Jim's platform a couple times and he's the one that's really helped me get the word out there also.

 Yeah, absolutely.